Healthier Smiles with Quality Restorations

 Who is a Candidate for Dental Implants?

 If you’ve lost one or more teeth, there’s a good chance that you are eligible for dental implants.
 The most important factors when determining who qualifies for implants is your current jawbone strength and volume.
+We work closely with the best dental implant specialists in Grand Rapids to prepare and plan your procedure.
+Advanced technology is used to ensure you are comfortable throughout your procedure and that your implant lasts as long as possible.

 Types of Implant-Supported Restorations